rjhj/2022_Exercises/README.md

 # 2022_Exercises

-Just training programming with Python 3.
+Just solving some LeetCode programming exercises with Python 3.